What is Calligraphy? Discover Different Types of Writings

 We’ll start with a seemingly simple question: what is calligraphy, exactly?
 Although many will nod their heads in confirmation that they know the correct answer, putting it into words is a much bigger challenge.
 And, in all honesty, it’s not surprising that many can’t provide a reliable explanation of what calligraphy is as modern times definitely blurred the line of this discipline’s description.
 In fact, the introduction of printing machines has been slowly deteriorating the reputation of calligraphy as everyone who needed something written usually opted for the more effective, faster and cheaper method.
 Such a situation only escalated with the inventions of home printers and computers.
 However, calligraphy managed to survive all the difficulties history placed before it and is still regarded as a valid artistic discipline despite flying a bit under the radar for centuries.
-In the remainder of this article, we will attempt to clarify what calligraphy exactly is and what it is not, as well as take a look at some contemporary occurrences that dictate the current direction of the lettering craft.
+In the remainder of this article, we will attempt to clarify and define what calligraphy exactly is and what it is not, as well as take a look at some contemporary occurrences that dictate the current direction of the lettering craft.

 What Calligraphy Is Not

 The dictionary definition states that calligraphy is a skill of handwriting, or even something more vague as simply stating that it’s beautiful writing.
 Although undeniably true, these interpretations do no justice to calligraphy as this craft is much more than just well-performed penmanship.
 In fact, it is these half-hearted theories that are dimming both the value and characteristics of the calligraphic discipline.
 Bear in mind that the primary goals of handwriting are being quick, easily written and accurately read.
 Beauty, personality and artistic impact all fall second to these demands and are not at all important in handwriting as clarity and speed.
-On the other hand, these are some of the key features calligraphy strives to achieve.
-Another common and obscure explanation is that calligraphy is the process of making ornamentally decorated letters.
+On the other hand, these are some of the key features calligraphy writing strives to achieve.
+Another common and obscure definition is that calligraphy is the process of making ornamentally decorated letters.
 This is, as well, partially true as dressing up the pages with different forms of decoration is a big part of the discipline.
 However, this is also just a segment of calligraphy as a whole and is far from a complete definition of the entire discipline.

 So… What Is Calligraphy?